What Is Capped Decking and Do We Need It?

 Everyone loves a timber deck.
 It can transform the ugliest concrete courtyard into a place of beauty.
 The only downside to a natural timber deck is it comes with a lifetime of maintenance if you want to keep it looking good.

-A little water never hurt anybody, but after a time it will take a toll on an exposed deck and can produce mould and mildew problems.
+A little water hurt nobody, but after a time it will take a toll on an exposed deck and can produce mould and mildew problems.
 Good luck trying to get rid of a mould problem once it’s taken hold.

 Furthermore, moisture causes swelling which can then cause warping, cupping and splitting of the deck boards.
 The only cure for this damage is replacement.